mahlet1626/alx-pre_course/README.md

-create and setup your Git and GitHub account
+create and setup your Git and GitHub account and update